Mayfield Highlights 2017 – 2018

 Congratulations to all our pupils, who have won awards, certificates and trophies this year.
 It has been a tremendous year for external examinations.
 We are delighted with our pupils in LIII, who have worked very hard and gained places at a number of excellent Senior Schools in the West Midlands area.
-79% of our pupils are taking up places at grammar or selective independent schools, with two scholarships offered.
-We are proud of our pupils in Form I and in Lower III who have again performed outstandingly in the national QCA SATs tests for 7 and 11 year olds.
-Their results have far surpassed national expectations once again, with 96% of our Lower III pupils achieving the national standard, or working at greater depth, compared to 61% nationally.
+83% of our pupils were offered places at grammar schools and they are all taking up places at grammar or selective independent schools, with seven scholarships offered.
+We are proud of our pupils in Form I and in Lower III who have again performed outstandingly in the national SATs tests for 7 and 11 year olds.
+The results have far surpassed national expectations once again, with 96% of our Lower III pupils working at or above the national standard in reading and mathematics, and 100% in writing and science.
 Full details will be given to you in September.

-The drama performance, Bugsy Malone, by Lower III at the end of term was awesome!
+The drama performance, We Will Rock You, by Lower III at the end of term was out of this world!
 Congratulations to the pupils, Mrs Andrews and all the staff for a wonderful night of entertainment.
-Well done also to the winners of the Speech Festival: Transition, Kimran and Simmi.
-The Music Concert at the Central Hall was a wonderful experience, showing off our pupils’ musical prowess, while today Sahana triumphed with her incredible dancing at ‘Mayfield’s Got Talent’, with Livingstone again the winning House.
+Well done also to the winners of the Speech Festival: Form I, Yuvraj and Anaisha.
+While at the Music Festival, the Junior Cup was awarded to Amaan and the Senior Cup to Krishie.
+The Music Concert at the Central Hall was a wonderful experience, showing off our pupils’ musical prowess, while today Sahana again triumphed with her incredible dancing at ‘Mayfield’s Got Talent’.

-As ever, we are extremely grateful to the hardworking members of the PTA, Staff and particularly Mrs Higgins for organising such a successful ‘Mayfield Mela’.
-It was an amazing day last Saturday, full of stunning performances from guest bands and dance acts, DJs, Blue Coat pupils, and our very own choir.
-Thanks to the lottery grant obtained by Mrs Higgins, and everybody’s hard work, it was a day to remember!
+As ever, we are extremely grateful to the hardworking members of the PTA, Staff and particularly Mr Cook for organising such a successful ‘World Cup’ Garden Party.
+It was an amazing day the other Saturday, full of stunning performances from children, parents and staff!
+Thanks to everybody’s hard work in organising it and for playing in the right spirit, it was a day to remember!

 Trips & Visits

-Lower III pupils had a particularly enjoyable residential trip at t Manor Adventure in Shropshire.
-Meanwhile, Transition to Upper II had a great day out on the Severn Valley steam railway and at the West Midlands Safari Park.
+Lower III pupils had a particularly enjoyable residential trip Snowdonia.
+They also learned a great deal at Safeside.
+Meanwhile, Transition to Upper II had a great day out Conkers.
+Lower II and Form II enjoyed a successful trip to the Lapworth Museum.
 Nursery and Kindergarten enjoyed a great day out at Sycamore Adventure.

 As usual the house competitions have been enthusiastically contested.
 Each House has enjoyed success in more than one of the epic struggles to attain the ascendancy.
-The Lower School Sports Day was won by Scott, while the Upper School Sports Day was won by Livingstone.
-They were superbly organised by our new Head of sport, Mrs Pittaway.
+The Lower School Sports Day was won by Nightingale, while the Upper School Sports Day was won by Nightingale and so they scooped the overall trophy.
+They were superbly organised by our sports department in beautiful sunshine.
 The overall winner of the House Cup was Livingstone.
 Well done to all the children for being competitive, but always sporting.